 Start by cooking a few slices of bacon, right in the soup pot.
 Drain off all but a few tablespoons of the bacon drippings, and then cook your onions, garlic and potatoes right in there.

-Once the chowder has thickened, pour in milk and heavy cream along with a few cans of chopped clams and their juice.
-Simmer the Clam Chowder for 20 minutes, partially covered over medium low heat.
+After the potatoes have softened a bit, pour in the milk and heavy cream along with three cans of chopped clams and their juice.
+Simmer the Clam Chowder for 20-25 minutes, partially covered over medium low heat.

 What Are The Best Potatoes To Use For Clam Chowder?